Do you want to accept user-submitted WordPress posts? Publishing guest posts from other people is a great way to grow a community or business blog.

 We can show you how this works by editing 3 important fields.

-Add User Submitted Images to Media Library
+Optional: Add User-Submitted Images to Media Library

 The Blog Post Submission Form template includes a File Upload field for featured images.